ll-sc/microsoft-graph-docs/api-reference/beta/resources/planner_overview.md

 ### Usage

 The caller is expected to have a cache containing subscribed objects.
-Read []() to learn about filling a local cache of subscribed objects.
+Read [Populate the object cache for delta queries](#populate-the-object-cache-for-delta-queries) to learn about filling a local cache of subscribed objects.

 Planner's delta query call flow is as follows:

 1. The caller initiates a Delta Sync query, obtaining a nextLink and empty collection of changes.
-2. The caller must [populate the object cache for delta queries](#ObjectCache) with objects that the user is subscribed to, updating its cache.
+2. The caller must [populate the object cache for delta queries](#populate-the-object-cache-for-delta-queries) with objects that the user is subscribed to, updating its cache.
 3. The caller follows the nextLink provided in the initial Delta Sync query to obtain a new deltaLink any changes since previous step.
 4. The caller applies the changes in the returned delta response to the objects in its cache.
 5. The caller follows the new deltaLink to obtain the next deltaLink and changes since the current deltaLink was generated.